 “Depending on the squad, I would say 50 percent of the time they can be more confusing than helpful,” says Giselle Dubois, CEO and founder of Spina Bride.
 “Unless your squad knows exactly who you are and knows what you want to look like on your day, then I would say leave them at home and surprise them at the wedding.
 Seventy-five percent of our brides tend to come with their squad the first time they are shopping, and then they either come on their own or with their mom to make the final decision.”

 While the idea of that mythical Say Yes to the Dress moment was hard to shake at first, I now feel completely comfortable with my decision to keep the process personal and intimate.
 I went alone to my third appointment, and I’ve got to admit: It was a pretty empowering experience.
-I felt like I was in total control—I didn’t have to try on dresses that I wasn’t interested in simply to assuage a friend’s desire to see me wear it.
+I felt like I was in total control—I didn’t have to try on dresses that I wasn’t interested in simply to assuage a friend’s desire to see me wear them.
 I could focus on the task at hand without worrying about people getting along or maintaining non-awkward conversations.
 Most importantly, I could really listen to the only voice that truly matters in this situation: my own.

 “The brides who shop solo have already done their research on the designers we carry and are serious about making timely decisions,” Dubois explains.
 “The brides who shop in groups tend to eventually come back on their own to make a final decision, and they almost always say they need to focus on what they really want instead of how others may see them.”